-Give a bit of background on what you’re working on and how you got into blockchain?
+Give a bit of background on what you’re working on, and let us know what was it that made you want to get into blockchain?

-What Hyperledger frameworks or tools are you using in your projects?
+What project in Hyperledger are you working on?
 Any new developments to share?
 Can you sum up your experience with Hyperledger?

 What do you think is most important for Hyperledger to focus on in the next year?

-As Hyperledger’s projects continue to mature, what do you see as the most interesting technologies, apps, or use cases coming out as a result?
+As Hyperledger’s incubated projects start maturing and hit 1.0s and beyond, what are the most interesting technologies, apps, or use cases coming out as a result from your perspective?

 What’s the one issue or problem you hope blockchain can solve?

-Where do you hope to see Hyperledger and/or blockchain in five years?
+Where do you hope to see Hyperledger and/or blockchain in 5 years?